cdnjs/logs/events.md

 ## new version kv SRIs

-The `new version kv SRIs` event occurs when [SRIs](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) are calculated for the files from the `new version` and pushed to [Workers KV](https://developers.cloudflare.com/workers/reference/storage) from the [cdnjs autoupdater](https://github.com/cdnjs/tools/tree/master/cmd/autoupdate).
+The `new version kv SRIs` event occurs when [SRIs](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) are calculated for the `js` and `css` files from the `new version` and pushed to [Workers KV](https://developers.cloudflare.com/workers/reference/storage) from the [cdnjs autoupdater](https://github.com/cdnjs/tools/tree/master/cmd/autoupdate).
 This event lists the respectively file names of the SRIs pushed to KV as a JSON string array.
 For example:

 ```
-2020-08-17 21:40:47 a-happy-tyler: new version kv SRIs: 1.0.44: ["happy.css","happy.js","happy.min.css","happy.min.js","happy.woff","happy.woff2","kristina.js","kristina.min.js","package.json","smile.jpg"]
+2020-08-21 13:44:26 a-happy-tyler: new version kv SRIs: 1.0.51: ["happy.css","happy.js","happy.min.css","happy.min.js","kristina.js","kristina.min.js"]
 ```

 ## update metadata